emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

 |:--:|
 | *Figure 2: Analysis steps* |

+We now explain each analysis step as follows.

 ## 1. Data Set Cleanup

 The dataset consists of the European long-haul Truckload data, including